How to clean your composite deck: step-by-step guide

 Never apply acetone, full-strength chlorine bleach or a deck “stripper”.
 These can erode the protective cap layer that makes Trex so strong.

-The jury is also very much still in session for pressure washers.
+The jury is also still very much in session for pressure washers.
 The company says it’s allowed to use one, but at less than 3100 psi and with the spray nozzle held at least 20 cm away from the deck surface.

 Honestly though?
 It’s no more effective and pales in comparison to a garden hose with a little elbow grease.